Customer Story How Bitso cut change failure rate 83% while scaling delivery with coding agents

 The bottleneck has shifted from writing code to proving it works.

 Agentic development only delivers value when code generation velocity converts into shipped product.
-Signadot is the validation layer that makes that conversion happen: sandboxes that span multiple services and dependencies, Smart Tests and Jobs running inside your cluster, and an MCP server that lets agents validate their own work.
+Signadot is the validation layer that makes that conversion happen: sandboxes that span multiple services and dependencies, Smart Tests and Jobs running inside your cluster, and an MCP server with governed Plans that lets agents validate their own work.

 Get a demo